International Admission - Southwestern Illinois College

 Books & Supplies $2,400

-*Our current tuition for international students is $206 (U.S. currency) per semester credit waived to in-district rate of $123 per semester credit with an additional $9 per semester credit institutional fee.
-Minimum enrollment is 12 semester credits per fall & summer term.
+*Our current tuition for international students is $236 (USD) per semester credit with an additional $9 per semester credit institutional fee.
+Minimum enrollment is 12 semester.
 This rate is subject to change without notice

 Step Six: Visa Application

-After acceptance to Southwestern Illinois College and issuance of the I-20, the Form I-901 must be completed and a $350 immigration fee paid to the consulate prior to seeking a visa.
+After acceptance to Southwestern Illinois College and issuance of the I-20, the DS-160 Form and I-901 SEVIS fee must be paid to the consulate prior to seeking a visa.

 Proof of Insurance